Hyperclaw79/PokeBall-SelfBot-Poketwo-Autocatcher/README.md

 The donations for Premium Version are open again.
 Scroll down to [Donations section](https://github.com/Hyperclaw79/PokeBall-SelfBot#donations) for details.
-So if you want the autocatcher along with other amazing commands, DM me on Discord @ **Hyperclaw79#3476** for the PayPal details **after** reading the [donations section](https://github.com/Hyperclaw79/PokeBall-SelfBot/blob/master/README.md#donations).
+So if you want the autocatcher along with other amazing commands, DM me on Discord for the PayPal details after reading the [donations section](https://github.com/Hyperclaw79/PokeBall-SelfBot/blob/master/README.md#donations).

 > **Since some of you can't understand something this obvious, I'll state it bluntly.
 Contact me on discord only if you want to purchase the Premium Version.
 If you can't have the patience to read a few lines in a readme, I can't waste my time trying to repeat the instructions about when to contact me.**